FrenkPr/FreeThirdPerson/README.md

 # FreeThirdPerson
-A free third person project with a mutant character made with Unreal, during AIV 2nd year.<br/>
+A free third person project with a mutant character made with Unreal, during AIV 2nd year.

+# Educational purpose
 Created an Animation Blueprint to let the mutant walk, run, jump and make two type of attacks.

 # Controls